Democrats Grill Trump's Nominee For Russia Ambassador Over Ukraine

 When asked by Menendez if he was aware of "individuals and forces outside the State Department, seeking to smear Ambassador Yovanovitch ... and seeking to remove her," he said he was, and he believed that included Trump's personal lawyer Rudy Giuliani.

 Sullivan also added that after Pompeo asked for information on what Yovanovitch had done, a packet of information was sent from "someone at the White House."
-Sullivan says he didn't know who created the package, and that it "didn't provide, to me, a basis for taking action against our ambassador."
+Sullivan says he didn't know who created the package and that it "didn't provide, to me, a basis for taking action against our ambassador."

 Sullivan served as a lawyer prior to his appointment at the State Department.
 And as NPR's Michele Kelemen reported, Sullivan is "well-respected in the building and has a personal connection to the State Department."
 His uncle was the last U.S. ambassador to Iran and was recalled by the Carter administration.